severity1/terraform-cloud-mcp/README.md

 User: Can you update my "staging" workspace in "example-org" to use a specific Terraform version?
 Claude: [Uses update_workspace tool to update the workspace with a specific terraform_version]

+User: Can you delete my "dev-test" workspace in the "example-org" organization?
+Claude: [Uses delete_workspace tool to delete the specified workspace]

+User: I want to delete my "staging" workspace in "example-org" but only if it doesn't have any resources.
+Can you help with that?
+Claude: [Uses safe_delete_workspace tool to safely delete the workspace only if it has no resources]

+User: Can you lock my "production" workspace so no changes can be applied while we're doing maintenance?
+Claude: [Uses lock_workspace tool with a reason to lock the workspace]

+User: The maintenance is complete, can you unlock the "production" workspace now?
+Claude: [Uses unlock_workspace tool to unlock the workspace]

+User: Someone left the "staging" workspace locked, and they're out today.
+Can you force unlock it?
+Claude: [Uses force_unlock_workspace tool to force unlock the workspace]

 User: Can you create a plan for my "production" workspace and explain what changes will be made?
 Claude: [Will use create_run tool to generate a plan and explain_plan tool to provide a human-readable summary when implemented]